 Chilaquiles (pronounced chee-lah-kee-lehs) are a traditional Mexican breakfast most commonly served at brunch.

-Chilaquiles mainly consist of Gran Luchito Lightly Salted Tortilla Chips smothered in a green or red salsa, sometimes served with shredded poached chicken or fried eggs, melted cheese on top and a drizzle of crema.
-It makes for a delectable and filling Mexican egg dish with just enough of a spicy kick.
+Chilaquiles mainly consist of Gran Luchito Lightly Salted Tortilla Chips smothered in a fresh green or red tomato based sauce, served with fried eggs or you will find versions with shredded poached chicken for dinner, melted cheese, and topped with a drizzle of chipotle crema.
+It makes for one of the best, flavourful and filling Mexican brunch dishes with just enough of a spicy kick.

 If you’re ever lucky enough to visit Mexico City be sure to discover these Mexico City breakfast spots which all serve amazing Chilaquiles with eggs.
 For more Mexican eggs inspiration check out our Mexican Breakfast Recipes, in particular our authentic Huevos Rancheros recipe, amongst many more!